EARTH VS THE FLYING SAUCERS

 Ray Harryhausens other films are: The Beast from 20,000 Fathoms (1953), the granddaddy of all atomic monster films; the giant atomic octopus film It Came from Beneath the Sea (1955); the alien monster film 20 Million Miles to Earth (1957); The 7th Voyage of Sinbad (1958); The 3 Worlds of Gulliver (1960); the Jules Verne adaptation Mysterious Island (1961); the Greek myth adventure Jason and the Argonauts (1963); the H.G.
 Wells adaptation The First Men in the Moon (1964); the caveman vs dinosaurs epic One Million Years B.C.
 (1966); the dinosaur film The Valley of Gwangi (1969); the two Sinbad sequels The Golden Voyage of Sinbad (1973) and Sinbad and the Eye of the Tiger (1977); and the Greek myth adventure Clash of the Titans (1981).

 Director Fred F. Sears was a prolific director of Westerns and crime dramas.
-His other genre contributions included the serial Blackhawk (1952) based on the comic strip, the radioactive werewolf film The WereWolf (1956) and The Night the World Exploded (1957).
+His other genre contributions included the serial Blackhawk (1952) based on the comic strip, the radioactive werewolf film The WereWolf (1956), The Giant Claw (1957) about a giant alien bird and The Night the World Exploded (1957).